bogdanl/roomtone/README.md

 ## Disclaimer

-Room Tone integrates is a demonstrative experiment that pulls data from external sources and that includes APIs that may not be publicly-advertised or have usage policies in places.
+Room Tone is a demonstrative experiment that pulls data from external sources and that possibly queries APIs that may not be publicly-advertised or have usage policies in places.
 It is your responsibility to ensure compliance with any relevant terms.

 We disclaim any liability for misuse of the data or violation of any third-party policies.
 If you believe any policies are being violated, please open an issue or contact us.